My Experience and Training

 – Sharon Steffensen, Editor Yoga Chicago

-In a recent article I wrote about finding your keywords that describe the essence of what it means to be alive.
+In in one of my blog articles I wrote about finding one’s keywords that describe the essence of what it means to be alive.
 The most important for me are: curiosity, creativity and compassion.
 Engaging these qualities helps me thrive, feel whole and on purpose.

 My journey has been enriched with four decades of personal growth studies and the practice of yoga.
-I was a principle dancer for 20 years with the Near East Heritage Dance Theatre, under the direction of a movement and Internal Family Systems therapist.
+I was a principle dancer for 20 years with the Near East Heritage Dance Theatre, under the direction of a movement therapist.
 I co-facilitated Natural Chi Movement workshops with Tienko Ting for several years, and presented many programs incorporating movement to promote personal growth, health and well-being.